-Pupils may be expelled from attendance at school after written notice to the pupil and the pupil's parent of the proposed action and the reasons therefore and of the right to a hearing before the School Board Disciplinary Committee.
+Pupils may be expelled from attendance at school after written notice to the pupil and the pupil's parent of the proposed action and the reasons therefore and of the right to a hearing before the School Board.
+The School Board confirms or disapproves of the proposed expulsion regardless of whether the pupil has exercised the right to a hearing.